probert100/node-risport70/README.md

 Disclaimer
 ===============
-Many ideas in this came from: https://github.com/levensailor/node-cisco-axl
+Many ideas used in this project came from: https://github.com/levensailor/node-cisco-axl
 # node-risport70